smonish64/monish-projects/README.md

-&#x20;                                              **THREE TIER ARCHITECTURE SETUP**
+                                                THREE TIER ARCHITECTURE SETUP

 draw.io image

-&#x20;                                                          **VPC SETUP:**
+                                                           VPC SETUP:

-* VPC
+VPC
-* subnets
+subnets
-* Internet gateway
+Internet gateway
-* NAT gateway
+NAT gateway
-* Route tables
+Route tables
-* security group
+security group

-**VPC CREATION:**
+VPC CREATION:

 A dedicated VPC is created for the architecture with CIDR range of 192.168.0.0/24 and named as three-tier-VPC and total usable IP's are 254

-**SUBNET CREATION:**

-**public subnet:**
+SUBNET CREATION:

+public subnet:

-* public subnet is created with CIDR range of 192.168.0.0/27 and named as pub-sub-1
+public subnet is created with CIDR range of 192.168.0.0/27 and named as pub-sub-1

-* public subnet is created with CIDR range of 192.168.0.32/27 and named as pub-sub-2
+public subnet is created with CIDR range of 192.168.0.32/27 and named as pub-sub-2

-**private subnet:**
+private subnet:

-* private subnet is created with CIDR range of 192.168.0.64/27 and named as pri-sub-1
+private subnet is created with CIDR range of 192.168.0.64/27 and named as pri-sub-1

-* private subnet is created with CIDR range of 192.168.0.96/27 and named as pri-sub-2
+private subnet is created with CIDR range of 192.168.0.96/27 and named as pri-sub-2

-* private subnet is created with CIDR range of 192.168.0.128/27 and named as pri-sub-3
+private subnet is created with CIDR range of 192.168.0.128/27 and named as pri-sub-3

-* private subnet is created with CIDR range of 192.168.0.160/27 and named as pri-sub-4
+private subnet is created with CIDR range of 192.168.0.160/27 and named as pri-sub-4

-**INTERNET GATEWAY:**
+INTERNET GATEWAY:

 Internet gateway is created and attached to the VPC

-**NAT GATEWAY:**
+NAT GATEWAY:

 NAT gateway is created for the VPC and elastic IP is allocated for it.

-**ROUTE TABLE:**
+ROUTE TABLE:

-* public route table is created for target internet gateway and destination is 0.0.0.0/0
+public route table is created for target internet gateway and destination is 0.0.0.0/0

-* private route table is created for target NAT gateway and destination is 0.0.0.0/0
+private route table is created for target NAT gateway and destination is 0.0.0.0/0

 NOTE: each route table is created for all public and private subnet

-**SECURITY GROUP:**
+SECURITY GROUP:

 web-tier-sg: For web tier inbound traffic is allowed from all sources and type is all traffic

 app-tier-sg: For application tier inbound traffic is allowed from the web-tier-sg and type is all traffic

 db-tier-sg: For database tier inbound traffic is allowed from app-tier-sg and type is all traffic

-&#x20;

-&#x20;                                                    **INSTANCE SETUP**
+                                                     INSTANCE SETUP

+web_server_1

+launch a instance with Microsoft windows server 2025 base AMI and ins attach pub-sub-1 subnet and web-tier-sg to it

+web_server_2

+launch a instance with Microsoft windows server 2025 base AMI and attach pub-sub-2 subnet and web-tier-sg to it

+app_server_1

+launch a instance with Microsoft windows server 2025 base AMI and attach pri-sub-1 subnet and app-tier-sg to it

+app_server_2

+launch a instance with Microsoft windows server 2025 base AMI and attach pri-sub-2 subnet and app-tier-sg to it

+db_server_1

+launch a instance with Microsoft windows server 2025 base with SQL server 2025 standard AMI and attach pri-sub-3 subnet and db-tier-sg to it

+db_server_2

+launch a instance with Microsoft windows server 2025 base with SQL server 2025 standard AMI and attach pri-sub-4 subnet and db-tier-sg to it